Gabriel-Angouillant/42_cub3d/README.md

 - Each function must not exceed 25 lines.
 - The project must be written solely in C.
 - Global variables are not allowed.
+- Any crash, leak, or conditional jump is forbidden (doesn't apply to the graphical library).
 - Allowed external functions are: `read`, `write`, `malloc`, `free`, `exit`, `open`, `close`, `perror`, `strerror`, `gettimeofday`.

 ### Project Overview: